Singulink/Singulink.Cryptography.PasswordHasher/README.md

 database.SaveChanges();
 ```

-After running the script above, hashes in the database would now be composed of a SHA256 10,000 iteration hash which is chained to a SHA512 20,000 iteration hash.
-You will then want to rehash chained hashes to eliminate the chaining upon successful authentication using login code similar to the following:
+After running the script above, the hash strings in the database would now be composed of a SHA256 10,000 iteration hash chained to a SHA512 20,000 iteration hash.
+You will then want to rehash passwords to eliminate the chaining upon successful authentication using login code similar to the following:

 ```cs
 // The SHA256 algorithm must still be passed into the LegacyHashAlgorithms property since the chained